+234 817 142 0000info@leisurecourt.ng

 • Completed homes — ready to move in, higher cost but no waiting

 Leisure Court specialises in residential estates and serviced land across Abuja's key growth areas.
-Their projects, including Runway Residences, Victory Park, Citadel Estate, Panorama Hills, Knightsbridge, Leisure Gardens, Jazmin Estate, and Spring Estate, offer flexible payment plans and verified titles.
+Our affordable Abuja projects, including Runway Residences, Victory Park, Citadel Estate, Panorama Hills, Knightsbridge, Leisure Gardens, Jazmin Estate, and Spring Estate, offer flexible payment plans and verified titles.

 How Property Titles Work in Abuja